Sylhet: History

 In 1303, the Sultan of Lakhnauti Shamsuddin Firoz Shah conquered Sylhet by defeating Gour Govinda.
-Sylhet was a realm of the Bengal Sultanate.
-In the 16th-century, Sylhet was controlled by the Baro-Bhuyan zamindars and later became a sarkar (district) of the Mughal Empire.
-Sylhet emerged as the Mughals' most significant imperial outpost in the east, and its importance remained as such throughout the seventeenth century.
+Sylhet became a part of the Bengal Sultanate.
+In the 16th century, Sylhet was controlled by the Baro-Bhuiyan zamindars and later became a sarkar (district) of the Mughal Empire.
+Sylhet emerged after 1612 as the Mughals' most significant imperial outpost in Bengal east of Dhaka, and its importance remained as such throughout the seventeenth century.
 British rule began in the 18th century under the administration of the East India Company.
-Sylhet became a key source of lascars in the British Empire with its ancient seafaring tradition.
+Sylhet became a key source of lascars in the British Empire due in part to its ancient seafaring tradition.
 The Sylhet municipal board was established in 1867.
-Originally part of the Bengal Presidency and later Eastern Bengal and Assam; the town was part of Colonial Assam between 1874 and 1947 when following a referendum and the partition of British India, it became part of East Pakistan.
-The Sylhet City Corporation was constituted in 2001.
-The Government of Bangladesh designated Sylhet a metropolitan area in 2009.
+Originally part of the Bengal Presidency and later Eastern Bengal and Assam, the town became part of Colonial Assam in 1874.
+A devastating earthquake demolished almost the entire town on 12 June 1897 following which a modern and European model new town was built on the wreckage.
+From the beginning of the 20th century, the importance of Sylhet increased with the establishment of the tea industry.

-Modern history
+In 1947, following a referendum and the partition of British India, Sylhet became part of East Pakistan.
 In 1995, the Government of Bangladesh declared Sylhet as the sixth divisional headquarters of the country.
-Sylhet has played a vital role in the Bangladeshi economy.
-Several of Bangladesh's finance ministers have been Members of Parliament from the city of Sylhet.
-Badar Uddin Ahmed Kamran was a longtime mayor of Sylhet.
+Sylhet has played a vital role in the Economy of Bangladesh.
+Several of Bangladesh's finance ministers have been members of parliament from the city of Sylhet.
+Badar Uddin Ahmed Kamran was a long time mayor of Sylhet.
 Humayun Rashid Choudhury, a diplomat from Sylhet, served as President of the UN General Assembly and Speaker of the Bangladesh National Parliament.

 In 2001, the municipality was upgraded to the Sylhet City Corporation.
 It was made a metropolitan city in 2009.